 5 rappers removed from NYC festival at request of police

-NEW YORK (AP) — Organizers of a hip-hop festival taking place in New York this weekend say they have dropped five rappers from the lineup at the request of police.
+NEW YORK (AP) — Organizers of a hip-hop festival taking place in New York this weekend said Saturday they have dropped five rappers from the lineup at the request of police.

-The traveling Rolling Loud festival is taking place at Citi Field in Queens on Saturday and Sunday and includes major acts like Wu-Tang Clan and Meek Mill.
+The traveling Rolling Loud festival was scheduled for Saturday and Sunday at Citi Field in Queens on Saturday and Sunday and included major acts like Wu-Tang Clan and Meek Mill.

 The performers who were dropped are 22Gz, Casanova, Pop Smoke, Sheff G and Don Q. The police letter said they "have been affiliated with recent acts of violence citywide."